Alain Supiot The Social State and Globalization: A Legal Analysis of Forms of Solidarity (2012-2019)

-Alain Supiot was successively professor at the University of Poitiers and Nantes, member of the Institut Universitaire de France (2001-2012), before being elected in 2012 to the Collège de France, where he held the chair "The Social State and Globalization: A Legal Analysis of Forms of Solidarity".
+Alain Supiot was successively professor at the University of Poitiers and Nantes, member of the Institut Universitaire de France (2001-2012), before being elected in 2012 to the Collège de France, where he held the chair "The Social State and Globalization: A Legal Analysis of Forms of Solidarity" until 2019.
 From 1998 to 2000, he chaired the "Conseil national du développement des sciences humaines et sociales" and is from 2013 onwards member of the French Conseil Stratégique de la Recherche.
 He spent several years of overseas research (1981: Berkeley Institute of Industrial Relations; 1989/90: European Institute of Florence; 1997/98: Wissenschaftskolleg zu Berlin).

 He founded in 2007 the Nantes Institut for Advanced Study, whose he is currently fellow at large, after being its Director from 2008 to 2013.

 He is a Corresponding Fellow of the British Academy and Doctor honoris causa of the University of Louvain La Neuve and of the Aristotle University of Thessaloniki.
 In August 2017, he has been appointed by the International Labour Organization as a member of the Global Commission on the Future of Work.